Gh0stAn0n/vpnip/README.md

 > ADVANTAGES:

+- available for OpenVPN alternatives.

+- no files will remain on the current directory.

-- faster and easier.
+- faster and easier to use.

 - can be shown inside of the metasploit framework.

-- no files will remain on the current directory.

 > DISADVANTAGES: